smdogroup/homepage/README.md

 This repo contains the source code for SMDO group's homepage.

+## Access
+The homepage can be accessed at: [smdogroup.github.io/homepage](https://smdogroup.github.io/homepag)

 ## Develop
 The website is currently under development and is offline.
 But there're 2 ways to preview it: